Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/testing/acceptence-testing.md

 - Click on submit

     Expected Result:
+    - Username or password are modified
     - User is redirected to account page
     - The next time user logins the new username and/or new password logs the user into their account

+#### 8. Searching for nearby tools
+- Select "Nearby Tools" on navigation bar
+- Select filter results
+- Click on filters like tools for rent, mile radius

+    Expected Result:
+    - Able to see tools available in the nearby area with an interactive map displayed